yadPe/beatconnect_client/README.md

 $ cd beatconnect_client

 # Install dependencies
-$ npm i
+$ yarn

 # Start the dev server and launch the app
-$ npm run dev
+$ yarn dev

-# (if you're running WSL you will have to start electron from within Windows with "npm run electron-dev")
+# (if you're running WSL you will have to start electron from within Windows with "yarn electron-dev")
 ```

 ## Download

 - Latest release available [here](https://github.com/yadPe/beatconnect_client/releases/latest)

 ## License